JanusGraph/janusgraph/docs/operations/batch-processing.md

 See configuration option `query.batch.has-step-mode` to control properties pre-fetching behaviour for `has` step.
 See configuration option `query.batch.properties-mode` to control properties pre-fetching behaviour for `values`, `properties`, `valueMap`, `propertyMap`, and `elementMap` steps.
+See configuration option `query.batch.label-step-mode` to control labels pre-fetching behaviour for `label` step.